lydiadanas/Data-310/TusedayWeek2.md

 1. Describe the dataset

-    - Type of variable (target):
+    - Type of variable (target): binary
-    - How many features are being used:
+    - How many features are being used: 28
-    - How many observations are in the training dataset:
+    - How many observations are in the training dataset: 10,000
-    - How many are used in the validation set:
+    - How many are used in the validation set: 1,000

 2. Performance

     - How did each of the models perform?

+      The tiny and small models performed the best, but the medium and large models did not perform well at all.

     - Which of the four performed the best?

+      The tiny model performed the best.
     - Which ones performed the worst?

+      The medium and large models performed the worst.
     - Why did some perform better?

+      The ones that perfomed better were not overfit like the medium and large models were;
+      while the dataset itself is large, there are only 28 features and the larger network sizes that lead to overfitting were all over 28 units and the smaller ones were all under 28 units, so that could have something to do with it.

 3. Overfit